 Bridging Loans

-Bridging loans are designed to help borrowers financially ‘bridge the gap’ when buying a property.
+Bridging loans are designed to help borrowers financially ‘bridge the gap’ when borrowing a large amount of money, as a short term solution.

 What are bridging loans?